newlinedeveloper/AWS-Data-Engineering/Database/readme.md

 - automatically grows in increments in 10GB

 #### Amazon Memory DB for Redis
-- In memory database sergice
+- In memory database service
 - ultra fast performance with over 160 millions requests/second

 #### Amazon Keyspaces (for Apache Cassandra)